snazy/ohc/README.rst

 not block any operation longer than really necessary.
 This should be completely fine for caches since it is better to let a cache-put not succeed than to block the calling application.
 If there's demand for a *put guarantee* it can be implemented (as long as there's enough free capacity).

-The plain ``OHCache`` interface provides low level get/put/remove operations that take a ``BytesSource`` or a ``BytesSink``.
-Reason for this is that you usually do not need to allocate more objects in the calling code - with the cost of a bit more verbose coding.
-For convenience ``OHCache`` extends the Guava ``Cache`` interface that takes Java objects as keys and values - you have to provide appropriate key and value serializers then.
-Note that this approach requires to serialize the key to a byte array for each get/put/remove operation.

 OHC provides a pure LRU based eviction mechanism.
 But be aware that calculation of entries to evict is based on averages and does its job not very accurately to increase overall performance - it's a trade-off between performance